1 tweet from Rihanna on farmer protests gets India incensed

 Now, senior government ministers, Indian celebrities and even the foreign ministry are urging people to come together and denounce outsiders who try to break the country.

-“It is unfortunate to see vested interest groups trying to enforce their agenda on these protests, and derail them,” India's foreign ministry said in a rare statement Wednesday, without naming Rihanna and others who followed her suit.
+“It is unfortunate to see vested interest groups trying to enforce their agenda on these protests, and derail them,” India's foreign ministry said Wednesday in a rare statement criticizing “foreign individuals” posting on social media.
+It did not name Rihanna and others who followed suit.

 Tens of thousands of farmers have been hunkering down at the Indian capital’s fringes to protest new agricultural laws they say will leave them poorer and at the mercy of corporations.
 The protests are posing a major challenge to Modi who has billed the laws as necessary to modernize Indian farming.